pnnl/HyperNetX/docs/source/modularity.rst

 Other Features
 ^^^^^^^^^^^^^^

-We represent a vertex partition as a list of sets, but another conveninent representation is via a dictionary.
+We represent a vertex partition A  as a list of sets, but another conveninent representation is via a dictionary.
 We provide two utility functions to switch representation, namely *A = dict2part(D)* and *D = part2dict(A)*.

 References